asagi4/comfyui-prompt-control/README.md

 More advanced workflows might explode horribly.

+- The advanced prompt encoding integration seems to work, but I haven't verified if it gives the same results as the actual nodes.
 - Multiple interpolations in a prompt sort of work, but probably don't do what they should
 - The interpolation math is highly likely to be incorrect.
 I didn't check.
 - If execution is interrupted and LoRA scheduling is used, your models might be left in an undefined state until you restart ComfyUI